 In early 2017 the FTR Group, under Peter’s leadership, was crowned a Westpac Business of Tomorrow.
 In 2015 Peter was awarded the Ernst & Young Queensland Technology Entrepreneur of the Year.
 That same year, he was also announced as a finalist for the EY Australian Entrepreneur of the Year and Brisbane Lord Mayor’s Business Person of the Year.
 He was also at the helm of the Company when FTR was listed by BRW Magazine as one of Australia’s Most Innovative Companies.

-Peter sits on the Board of a number of private companies, including as Executive Chairman for InterRisk Queensland.
+Peter sits on the Board of a number of private companies.
 He is also a member of numerous prominent organisations including: Australian Institute of Company Directors, The Chartered Insurance Institute (London), World Presidents’ Organisation, and the Australian and New Zealand Institute of Insurance and Finance.